luyaojie/awesome-nlp-resource/README.md

   - [LexVec](https://github.com/alexandres/lexvec) Pre-trained Vectors based on the **LexVec word embedding model**.
 Common Crawl, English Wikipedia and NewsCrawl.
   - [MUSE](https://github.com/facebookresearch/MUSE) MUSE is a Python library for multilingual word embeddings, which provide multilingual embeddings for 30 languages and 110 large-scale ground-truth bilingual dictionaries .
   - [CWV](https://github.com/Embedding/Chinese-Word-Vectors) This project provides 100+ Chinese Word Vectors (embeddings) trained with different representations (dense and sparse), context features (word, ngram, character, and more), and corpora.
+  - [charNgram2vec](http://www.logos.t.u-tokyo.ac.jp/~hassy/publications/arxiv2016jmt/) This repository provieds the re-implemented code for pre-training character n-gram embeddings presented in Joint Many-Task (JMT) paper, *A Joint Many-Task Model: Growing a Neural Network for Multiple NLP Tasks, EMNLP2017*.
+- Word Representation with Context
+  - [ELMo](https://github.com/allenai/allennlp/blob/master/tutorials/how_to/elmo.md) Pre-trained contextual representations from large scale bidirectional language models provide large improvements for nearly all supervised NLP tasks.

 <span id="qa">Question Answer</span>
 ----
+- Machine Reading Comprehension
+  - [SQuAD](https://rajpurkar.github.io/SQuAD-explorer/) Stanford Question Answering Dataset (SQuAD) is a new reading comprehension dataset, consisting of questions posed by crowdworkers on a set of Wikipedia articles, where the answer to every question is a segment of text, or span, from the corresponding reading passage.
+  - [TriviaQA](http://nlp.cs.washington.edu/triviaqa/) TriviaQA includes 95K question-answer pairs authored by trivia enthusiasts and independently gathered evidence documents, six per question on average, that provide high quality distant supervision for answering the questions. This dataset is from the Wikipedia domain and Web domain.
+  - [NewsQA](https://datasets.maluuba.com/NewsQA) NewsQA is a crowd-sourced machine reading comprehension dataset of 120K Q&A pairs.
+  - [HarvestingQA](https://github.com/xinyadu/harvestingQA/tree/master/dataset) This folder contains the one million paragraph-level QA-pairs dataset (split into Train, Dev and Test set) described in: *Harvesting Paragraph-Level Question-Answer Pairs from Wikipedia* (ACL 2018).
+- <span id="SimilarQuestionIden">Duplicate/Similar Question Identification</span>
+  - [Quora Question Pairs](http://qim.ec.quoracdn.net/quora_duplicate_questions.tsv) Quora Question Pairs dataset consists of over 400,000 lines of potential question duplicate pairs. [[Kaggle Version Format]](https://www.kaggle.com/c/quora-question-pairs/data)
   - [Ask Ubuntu](https://github.com/taolei87/askubuntu) This repo contains a preprocessed collection of questions taken from AskUbuntu.com 2014 corpus dump.
-It also comes with 400\*20 mannual annotations, marking pairs of questions as "similar" or "non-similar"<cite>[2]</cite>.
+It also comes with 400\*20 mannual annotations, marking pairs of questions as "similar" or "non-similar", from *Semi-supervised Question Retrieval with Gated Convolutions, NAACL2016*.
-- [HarvestingQA](https://github.com/xinyadu/harvestingQA/tree/master/dataset) This folder contains the one million paragraph-level QA-pairs dataset (split into Train, Dev and Test set) described in: *Harvesting Paragraph-Level Question-Answer Pairs from Wikipedia* (ACL 2018).

 <span id="ie">Information Extraction</span>